Tour de Ski: Records

-Ten skiers have won both overall and sprint/points standings in the same Tour – six men (12 times in total) and four women (6 times in total), the first being Virpi Kuitunen in the inaugural women's Tour.
-Johannes Høsflot Klæbo is the only skier who achieved this feat four times.
-Johannes Høsflot Klæbo (three times), Sergey Ustiugov and Marit Bjørgen are the only skiers who have led the overall standings from the first stage and held the lead all the way to the top of Alpe Cermis.
+Ten skiers have won both overall and sprint/points standings in the same Tour – six men (13 times in total) and four women (6 times in total), the first being Virpi Kuitunen in the inaugural women's Tour.
+Johannes Høsflot Klæbo is the only skier who achieved this feat five times.
+Johannes Høsflot Klæbo (four times), Sergey Ustiugov and Marit Bjørgen are the only skiers who have led the overall standings from the first stage and held the lead all the way to the top of Alpe Cermis.
 The most appearances have been by Jean-Marc Gaillard, who skied his 15th Tour in 2021, having finished 11 of them.
 In 2016, Petter Northug became the first skier to complete ten Tours.
 The smallest margins between the winner and the second placed skiers at the end of the Tour are 7.2 seconds between Virpi Kuitunen and Aino-Kaisa Saarinen in 2008–09 (in the women's Tour) and 12.6 seconds between Petter Northug and Evgeniy Belov in 2015 (in the men's Tour).
 The largest margin, by comparison, remains that of the 2021 Tour: 3 min 23.9 s between Alexander Bolshunov and Maurice Manificat.
-The biggest winning margin in the women's Tour is 2 min 42.0 s between Ingvild Flugstad Østberg and Natalia Nepryaeva in 2018–19.
+The biggest winning margin in the women's Tour is 2 min 42.0 s between Ingvild Flugstad Østberg and Natalya Nepryayeva in 2018–19.

-Skiers who won the Tour de Ski and an individual Olympic gold medal in the same year include: Justyna Kowalczyk (2010), Dario Cologna (2018) and Johannes Høsflot Klæbo (2022).
+Skiers who won the Tour de Ski and an individual Olympic gold medal in the same year include: Justyna Kowalczyk (2010), Dario Cologna (2018) and Johannes Høsflot Klæbo (2022, 2026).
 Six skiers have won the Tour de Ski and an individual World Championship gold medal in the same year.
-These are: Virpi Kuitunen (2007), Marit Bjørgen (2015), Petter Northug (2015), Sergey Ustiugov (2017), Johannes Høsflot Klæbo (2019, 2023, 2025) and Alexander Bolshunov (2021).
+These are: Virpi Kuitunen (2007), Marit Bjørgen (2015), Petter Northug (2015), Sergey Ustiugov (2017), Johannes Høsflot Klæbo (2019, 2023, 2025, 2026) and Alexander Bolshunov (2021).

 Overall winners

-Four skiers have won four times: Justyna Kowalczyk (Poland), Dario Cologna (Switzerland), Johannes Høsflot Klæbo and Therese Johaug (both from Norway).
-An additional three men and three women have won two times.
+Johannes Høsflot Klæbo from Norway have won the overall Tour de Ski a record five times.
+Three skiers have won four times: Justyna Kowalczyk (Poland), Dario Cologna (Switzerland) and Therese Johaug (Norway).
+Jessie Diggins from the United States have won three times.
+An additional three men and two women have won two times.
 Kowalczyk achieved the mark with a record four consecutive wins.